aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 ### Set up AMP

-First, create an AMP workspace using the AWS CLI with:
+First, create an Amazon Managed Service for Prometheus workspace using the AWS CLI with:

 ```
 aws amp create-workspace --alias prometheus-sample-app